Mauger Blue Box Replica Playing Cards

-Victor E. Mauger was born in
+Victor E. Mauger was born in England and immigrated to

 His deck printed in 1876, The Centennial Exposition Deck is thought to be the first deck to commemorate a fair.
 They were made in conjunction with the world's fair in